tomiskat/NSWI130/lab04/docs/06-performance.md

 | Measure            | Response time is under 1 second fo all users |

 ### Conclusion
-✅
+❌

 ### Reason/Solution
-Database quering is optimized with caching of frequently accessed data.
+Database quering could be optimized with caching of frequently accessed data.